Joy Chinwe Eyisi: Early years and marriage

-Eyisi is a native of Eziora Village of Adazi-Ani in Anaocha Local Government Area, Anambra State.
+Eyisi is a native of Eziora Village of Adazi-Ani in Anaocha Local Government Area of Anambra State, located in the southeastern region of Nigeria.
 After her NCE programme, she married Chief Ray Ifeanyichukwu Eyisi, an Anglican Communion of Nigeria knight and businessman from the same village, whom she first met in her village.
 Her second son Noble Eyisi was once President of the Student Union Government (SUG), Nnamdi Azikiwe University.
 Her only daughter (Joy Eyisi, Jnr, the author of Willy-Nilly, a novel that is classified as Nigerian children's literature of the 21st century) is a first-class degree graduate in English from Covenant University, Ota, Ogun State, Nigeria.

 Education and career

 Eyisi said she was one of the weakest pupils in the class, with poor results in her early formal education.
 In other words, for her primary school education, she was enrolled at Central School, Nnewi, but completed her First School Leaving Certificate at St Jude's Central School, Adazi-Ani, in 1981.
 In the same year, with a better Common Entrance Examination result, she was admitted to Girls’ High School, Agulu, which was then under the leadership of Rev (Sr) Miriam Theresa Ozomma.
 She finished in 1986.
 Eyisi, as she is best cited in academia, bagged her National Certificate in Education (NCE) from Anambra State College of Education, Awka (1986–1989).
 She went for further studies at the University of Nigeria, (UNN), Nsukka, Enugu, graduating with a bachelor's degree (Second-Class Upper Division) in Education and English.
 After her national service in 1994, she was admitted for a master's degree programme in Education Administration and School Supervision, Nnamdi Azikiwe University, from where she graduated as the overall best student amidst a nation-wide ASUU strike of 1995.
 Between 1997 and 2000, she went for MA/PhD at her Alma mater, UNN.